iogbole/israelo/_posts/2021-03-04-pi-k8s-install-k3s.md

 To expose your Service to the world, you may consider using a combination of <a href="https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types" target="_blank"> NodePort </a> or <a href="https://opensource.com/article/20/7/homelab-metallb" target="_blank"> MetalB </a> and Port forwarding configuration in your router.<br>
 Or <br>
 <a href="https://github.com/inlets/inlets-operator" target="_blank"> The Inlets operator </a>

+### SSL

+You will need an SSL certificate if you intend to expose your Kubernetes service to the public.
+You may generate free SSL certificates using <a href ="https://letsencrypt.org" target="_blank">https://letsencrypt.org </a>

 # Troubleshooting